couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 trigger data and view compaction based on certain settings.
 These settings can be made for an entire cluster or for a bucket in a cluster.
 For background information on compaction see [Admin Tasks, Compaction Process](#couchbase-admin-tasks-compaction-process).
+To change these settings, see
-For instructions on changing these settings in Couchbase Web Console, see [Admin Tasks, Auto-Compaction Configuration](#couchbase-admin-tasks-compaction-autocompaction)
+[Admin Tasks, Auto-Compaction Configuration](#couchbase-admin-tasks-compaction-autocompaction)

 To read current auto-compaction settings for a cluster: